 A gtk2 accelerator keymap is saved under the name .coqide.keys.
-This file should not be edited manually: to modify a given menu shortcut, go to the corresponding menu item without releasing the mouse button, press the key you want for the new shortcut, and release the mouse button afterwards.
+It is not recommanded to edit this file manually: to modify a given menu shortcut, go to the corresponding menu item without releasing the mouse button, press the key you want for the new shortcut, and release the mouse button afterwards.
+If your system does not allow it, you may still edit this configuration file by hand, but this is more involved.